cenit-io/eCapi/docs/developer-guide/parser-algorithms/overview.md

 You can manage the algorithms by entering [here](https://cenit.io/algorithm).

-## Parsers from omna-api request
+## Parsers from core-api request

-In these algorithms the origin of the information will always be the parameters received in a request to an OMNA API service.
+In these algorithms the origin of the information will always be the parameters received in a request to an eCAPI service.

 Note that all these algorithms have the prefix "**parse_from_api_request_2_**" in their names.

 ### parse_from_api_request_2_di_product

-> It transforms and sets the data of the product properties, received from the **OMNA API service** be stored in
+> It transforms and sets the data of the product properties, received from the **eCAPI service** be stored in
-> the intermediate data structure in OMNA.
+> the intermediate data structure in core.
 >
 > **Resources related with this parser:**
 >
-> * OMNA API service to update the specific properties of a product: [Update Product Properties](//cenit-io.github.io/eCapi/api-spec/index.html#operation/update_integration_product_beta_).
+> * eCAPI service to update the specific properties of a product: [Update Product Properties](//cenit-io.github.io/eCapi/api-spec/index.html#operation/update_integration_product_beta_).
 > * Data type where the transformed data will be stored: [DIProduct](../data-types/DIProduct.md).
 >
 > [[see more details]](parse_from_api_request_2_di_product ':class=see-more')

 ### parse_from_api_request_2_di_variant

-> It transforms and sets the data of the product variant properties, received from the **OMNA API service** be stored in
+> It transforms and sets the data of the product variant properties, received from the **eCAPI service** be stored in
-> the intermediate data structure in OMNA.
+> the intermediate data structure in core.
 >
 > **Resources related with this parser:**
 >
-> * OMNA API service to update the specific properties of a product variant: [Update Variant Properties](//cenit-io.github.io/eCapi/api-spec/index.html#operation/update_integration_variant_beta_).
+> * eCAPI service to update the specific properties of a product variant: [Update Variant Properties](//cenit-io.github.io/eCapi/api-spec/index.html#operation/update_integration_variant_beta_).
 > * Data type where the transformed data will be stored: [DIVariant](../data-types/DIVariant.md).
 >
 > [[see more details]](parse_from_api_request_2_di_variant ':class=see-more')